1. Not brushing long enough

 2. Rinsing your mouth after brushing

-A common mantra our hygienists repeat is “Spit don’t rinse” after brushing your teeth (that includes rinsing with water as well as mouthwash).
-When you rinse your teeth, you wash away the fluoride and enamel-protecting properties of the toothpaste.
+A common mantra our hygienists repeat is “Spit, don’t rinse” after brushing (this includes rinsing with water or mouthwash).
+Rinsing washes away the fluoride and enamel-protecting properties of your toothpaste.
+Over time, adopting this habit can greatly improve your oral health.

 While we’re on the topic of toothpaste, you may be…